-Your Mac doesn’t need a premium third party PDF tool for some of the most basic document functions.
+Your Mac doesn’t need a premium third-party PDF tool like Adobe Acrobat Pro for some of the most basic document functions.
 Whether you want to convert documents to PDF files, merge or split existing documents, or annotate and sign forms; macOS can do it all.

 You’ll only need to reach for your wallet if you want more advanced PDF creation and editing tools, and we’ve got a few suggestions for those too.
 If you’re just looking for the best macOS PDF readers, we have a few alternatives to Preview for that too.